flapdoodle-oss/de.flapdoodle.embed.mongo.spring/README.md

 	<dependency>
 		<groupId>de.flapdoodle.embed</groupId>
-		<artifactId>de.flapdoodle.embed.mongo.spring3x</artifactId>
+		<artifactId>de.flapdoodle.embed.mongo.spring30x</artifactId>
 		<version>4.20.0</version>
 	</dependency>

-You can use this dependency with any spring 3.x.x version.
+You can use this dependency with any spring 3.x.x version until 3.5.x.

 To enable logging you must choose some matching adapter for [slf4j.org](https://www.slf4j.org/) This projects uses slf4j-api version 1.7.xx.